The Homophonic! Pride Prize Submissions

 The Homophonic!
 Pride Prize is a unique opportunity for LGBTQIA+ Australian Composers to work with amazing soloists to create a new work to be performed at Homophonic! as part of the Midsumma Festival.

 Applications are now open for the 6th Annual Midsumma presents: The Homophonic!
-Pride Prize (closing on 23 September)!
+Pride Prize! and will close on 29 September 2024!

 The Prize is to write a new work for trailblazing keyboardist Jacob Abela, to premiere at Homophonic! as part of Midsumma Festival.